GENERAL PRINCIPLES

 ARRANGEMENT of REFERENCES

-1. References to which are cited in the manuscript only should be given place in the References and alphabetical order by author surname should be followed.
+1. References cited in the manuscript must only be given place in the References and alphabetical order according to author surname.

-2. If more than one study by an author is to take part in the references, an order by the publication date from old to new should be done.
-For studies which were carried out in the same year, the phrases “a, b, c…” should be used and these should be same with citations which are made within the text, as well.
+2. If more than one study by an author is to take part in the references, an order by the publication date from old to new should be followed.
+For citations of the same year, the phrases “a, b, c…” must be used and these must comply with the references in the text, as well.

 Book: